Skip to main content

 The long-term health of the cardiovascular system is also deeply tied to chronic inflammation and endothelial function.
 The endothelium is the thin layer of cells lining blood vessels, and its health is paramount for vascular reactivity and preventing atherosclerosis.

 Testosterone has been shown to have vasodilatory effects and can reduce levels of certain pro-inflammatory cytokines.
-By improving and reducing visceral fat, a major source of inflammatory molecules, TRT can contribute to a less inflammatory internal environment.
+By improving body composition and reducing visceral fat, a major source of inflammatory molecules, TRT can contribute to a less inflammatory internal environment.
 Similarly, the GH/IGF-1 axis plays a role in maintaining endothelial health, promoting the production of nitric oxide, a key molecule for vasodilation and vascular protection.

 The combined long-term effect of these protocols is a potential improvement in the overall vascular environment.
 By optimizing hormones that reduce inflammation, improve lipid profiles, and support endothelial function, these therapies may contribute to the long-term preservation of cardiovascular health, a benefit that extends far beyond the initial symptomatic relief.